Ruchita-0310/Diatom_consortium_genomics/new_data_analysis.md

 ```bash
 ln -sfn $HOME/databases/uniprot_bacillariophyta 00_databases/uniprot_bacillariophyta_home
 ```
-### Logic
-The Bacillariophyta database was added because Swiss-Prot alone is too conservative for a non-model diatom genome.
-A diatom-focused database increases the chance of detecting homologs from related organisms, including proteins that may not have reviewed Swiss-Prot entries.
-Because many UniProtKB Bacillariophyta entries are unreviewed, these hits were interpreted as diatom homolog support rather than as the primary curated protein name source.
 ## 14.6 DIAMOND search against UniProtKB Bacillariophyta
 Predicted proteins were searched against the Bacillariophyta database using DIAMOND BLASTP:
 ```bash